-- 1. By words or conduct, or both, the plaintiff caused the defendant not to perform (his) (her) (its) obligation as required by the (claimed) contract; and - 2.
-The plaintiff actually knew, or knew there was a substantial likelihood, (his) (her) words or conduct, or both, would have that result.
+- 1. By words or conduct, or both, the plaintiff caused the defendant not to perform (insert applicable pronoun) obligation as required by the (claimed) contract; and - 2.
+The plaintiff actually knew, or knew there was a substantial likelihood, (insert applicable pronoun) words or conduct, or both, would have that result.